digital-fabric/h1p/README.md

 headers.
 In case the client has closed the connection, `#parse_headers` will return `nil` (see the guard clause above).

-The headers hash contains the following "pseudo-headers":
+In addition to the header keys and values, the resulting hash also contains the following "pseudo-headers":

-- `:method`: the HTTP method (in lower case)
+- `:method`: the HTTP method (in upper case)
 - `:path`: the request target
 - `:protocol`: the protocol used (either `'http/1.0'` or `'http/1.1'`)
 - `:rx`: the total bytes read by the parser